Robert Coombes (rower)

-Robert Coombes (1808 - 25 February 1860), celebrated professional oarsman and Champion Sculler, was born at Vauxhall, Surrey.
+Robert Coombes (1808 - 25 February 1860), celebrated professional oarsman and Champion Sculler, was born at Vauxhall, London.

 Early life

 A waterman from an early age, Coombes spent his life on the river Thames.
 Although small even for his time (he was about 5-foot-7-inch (1.70 m) tall and his rowing weight was generally less than 9 stone), Coombes consistently beat men who were his superiors in strength and size through his superior skill and attentive training.

 His first public race was for the Duke of Northumberland's purse of sovereigns on 4 July 1836.
 In 1841, Coombes in a sculling boat beat a two pairs boat at the Greennock Regatta.
 His principal sculling matches were against Kipping, John Kelley, Jack Phelps, Charles Campbell, Tom Cole, Tom MacKinning, Robert Newell, and Henry Clasper, and his most important pair oared raced was rowed with his brother, Tom Coombes, as a partner against the two Claspers.

 In sculling Coombes beat the majority of the best professional scullers on the circuit.
 On 3 October 1888, he beat John Kelley from Westminster to Putney but as Kelley had had a small accident during the race they agreed to meet again the following day, when Kelley was beaten easily.
 This was the first professional match without fouling of which there is any record.